Digitex vs the Futures Trading Competition - How Do We Measure Up?

 Whether you’re a crypto newbie or a seasoned trader, there are plenty of cryptocurrency exchanges to choose from.
 The vast majority of new traders enter through the gateway of one of the major fiat-to-crypto exchanges such as Coinbase.
-However, for those looking to earn a profit, trading derivatives like futures contracts offer the potential of far higher returns.
+However, for those looking to earn a profit, trading derivatives like active futures contracts offer the potential of far higher returns.

 Derivatives trading hit an all-time global high in 2018, with more than 30 billion contracts traded on exchanges, and futures trading alone up 15%.
 The CME reported that Bitcoin futures trading volumes in November 2018 peaked at over 14k, even as the price of BTC plummeted.

 Because there’s such an appetite for crypto futures trading, there are now several exchanges providing active futures contracts.
 But as we count down the weeks to the Digitex Futures public launch, how do we measure up to the competition?

 Well, taking into account the major players in the field, a futures platform comparison shows that there's nothing out there quite like Digitex!

 No other exchange offers commission-free trading on crypto and traditional futures markets--or has their interests aligned with their users in the way that we do.
 Let's take a look.

 BitMEX is the current king of crypto futures with the biggest trading volume in Bitcoin futures, hitting around $4-5 billion on a good day.
-Like Digitex, the exchange offers 100x leveraged contracts with advanced trading options.
+Like Digitex, the exchange offers 100x leveraged active futures contracts with advanced trading options.

 However, BitMEX operates on a maker and taker fee structure, which is on the high side even compared to other exchanges that use a similar structure, and may make it too costly to implement this type of day trading cryptocurrency strategy.
 Furthermore, BitMEX customers could potentially be losing out to the platform’s trading desk.
 It has been alleged that the desk is trading against BitMEX users in an attempt to generate profit for the company.

 At Digitex, we pride ourselves on offering transparent, zero-fee trading, and being the first exchange whose interests are actually aligned with our users.
 This puts us in prime position to topple BitMEX once we get up and running!